SonQBChau/RFIDTapPoint/README.md

 sudo python3 setup.py install
 ```

-Clone or download RFIDTapPoint repo above to the desired location and run:
+Done!
+Now we should be able to clone or download RFIDTapPoint repo above to the desired location and run:
 ```
+cd RFIDTapPoint/
 sudo python3 Read.py
 ```